chinoche/hiperactive-sloth/README.md

 And enjoy the HMR that vite will provide, just make sure to open the url prompted in the  command interface

 Enjoy!

+# TODO

+- Implement a UI component for displaying the errors on any of the endpoints, the logic for for any other status that is not 'succeeded has been implemented in the reducers, but the UI elemnt hasn't been made ye :P
+- Error Boundaries for the components and a better tracing
+- SSR and Server Side Fetching: vite allow us to implement this, but since there isn't a lot of data for the initial print wasn't implemented, it could affect the experience in the app
+- Migrate to react query and the state management only if we need to implement certain cache strategies, we can use createAPI from  the redux toolkit and declare the middleware in our store to work properly
+- Add all the fields that the user requires in different arts of the form using toggle controld for displaying everything at once
+- Implement .env for the dev environment and docker, since this is only focused to use the proxy, the BASE URL was declared in the ts file, however, if this application expands, it is recommended to use env variables and if a proxy is not used, implement an interceptor so we can add auth tokens, jwt and custom headers for getting authorization to the APIs directly